Abhai Singh of Marwar: Battle of Ahmedabad and role of Kesari Singh Akherajot

 Sarbuland Khan's plans of defense are minutely detailed.
 At each gate, he posted two thousand men and five guns manned by Europeans, and retained a personal guard of European musketeers.
 The cannonade was sustained for three days on both sides, during which the son of Sarbuland was killed.
 At length, Abhai Singh's brother Bakht Singh led a siege against the defenders.

 Among the Marwar forces was a Rajpurohit Sevad Akherajot warrior named Kesari Singh of Khedapa (who was also Rajguru of Abhai Singh).
-Kesari Singh—along with his brothers, Surajmal Singh Tinwari and Jai Singh Jatiyawas,(all being sons of 'Paatshah' Akheraj Singh Ji of Tinwari Marwar) and his sons, Pratap Singh and Anop Singh—participated in the battle.
+Kesari Singh —along with his brothers, Surajmal Singh Tinwari and Jai Singh Jatiyawas,(all being sons of 'Paatshah' Akheraj Singh of Tinwari) and his sons, Pratap Singh and Anop Singh—participated in the battle.

-Kesari Singh, having pre-decided to perform saka (a last stand before defeat), was in the foremost row and went into the war with swords in both hands and no shield.
+Kesari Singh ji, having pre-decided to perform saka (a last stand before defeat), was in the foremost row and went into the war with swords in both hands and no shield.
 Ferociously, he slew enemies with both hands like a lion and was completely covered with blood.
-The bard Karnidaan Ji, who was present at the battle, likened Kesari Singh ji to the powerful Hindu deity Lord Hanuman as he was completely drenched with blood, just like Lord Hanuman is with vermilion, and describes the sight to be completely awe-inspiring and one of a kind, as Kesari Singh seemed to be unstoppable.
+The bard Karnidaan Ji, who was present at the battle, likened Kesari Singh ji to the powerful Hindu deity Lord Hanuman as he was completely drenched with blood, just like Lord Hanuman is with vermilion, and describes the sight to be completely awe-inspiring and one of a kind, as Kesari Singh ji seemed to be unstoppable and the worst nightmare for Mughal opposition.
 However, although he steered the battle towards victory by killing chief enemy commanders, he was immortalised- being one of the rarest and bravest warriors whose body fought even after getting beheaded.

 During the bloody siege, both the princely brothers had their share of swordplay, and each slew more than one leader of the noted Amra, who had so often defended Ajmer slew five chiefs of the grades of two and three thousand horse.

 One hundred and twenty of Abhai Singh's chieftains and five hundred horses were slain, with seven hundred wounded.
 The next morning, Sarbuland surrendered with all his effects.
 He was escorted towards Agra, with his wounded Mughals dying at every stage.
 Thus, in the enlightened half of moon on the victorious tenth VS 1787 (AD 1731)—the day on which Ramachandra captured Lanka—the war against Sarbuland was concluded.